MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/user-groups.md

 1. Select **Import**.

-After the import is complete, select your group from the **User groups** page to view a list of all group memebers.
+After the import is complete, select your group from the **User groups** page to view a list of all group members.
 Select any group member to drill down further for more details, including the apps used and a summary of the account activities.
-Imported groups can also be selected as filters when investingating in the **Activity log** and when creating policies.
+Imported groups can also be selected as filters when investigating in the **Activity log** and when creating policies.
 Group members are automatically synchronized for imported groups, just as they are for Active Directory Connect.

 > [!NOTE]
 >